USSBA/sba-gov-content-api/usage.md

 |  q            | The search query being used to filter events bases on name, summary, or description
 |  address      | The zip code being used in conjuction with the `distance` parameter to find events in a specific area.
 This is the zip code in the center of the area
 |  distance     | The size of the area to look for events in.
 Filters for events within a bounding box based on distance in miles and centered on the `address` parameter
 |  dateRange    | The date range for the `startdatetime`.
 Date/time must be converted to UTC time.
-This query parameter can accept either a single starting date or a date range separated by %2C (unicode comma).
+This query parameter can accept either a single starting date or a date range separated by %2C (unicode comma)
+|  office       | The ID of SBA office that the event is associated with.
+Use the office ID to limit the search results to only events associated with that office
 |  pageSize     | The number of events to return in the response
 |  start        | The first index of the matching documents that will be returned
 |  end          | The last index of the matching documents that will be returned